-\Amounts presented above were determined as of 6/30.
-Additional years will
+^{}Amounts presented above were determined as of 6/30.
+Additional years will be presented as they become available.

 NOTES TO REQUIRED SUPPLEMENTARY INFORMATION

 1. The information presented relates solely to the District and not Kern County Employees' Retirement Association as a whole.
 Additional information related to actuarial assumptions are included in the Notes to the Basic Financial Statements on page 45.